Lessons for Sincere Musicians

 improve breath support / tongue position / embouchure / articulation

-define and develop deeper “projection”, “presence”, and “power”
+define and develop deeper projection, presence, and power

 explore colors, textures, and timbres

-connect your ears to your horn
+connect your ears with your horn

 Improvisers